 G Sellars, Editor, I Love MACC / Community Online, 9 Sep 18

 I always regretted never seeing Pink Floyd live but, after seeing the Floyd Effect last night at Buxton Opera House, I can think to myself I've seen the Floyd in concert.
 The song performance and content was spot on, the light show was excellent.
 The vocals, both the lead and the backup, was phenomenal.
-Overall we had an excellent evening and thoroughly recommend anyone thinking of checking them out to do so.
+We had an excellent evening and thoroughly recommend anyone thinking of checking them out to do so.

 Mark Hatton, 9 Sep 18